MicrosoftDocs/visualstudio-docs.pl-pl/docs/modeling/how-to-open-a-model-from-file-in-program-code.md

 } } } }
 ```

-## <a name="save-to-a-file"></a>Zapisz do pliku
+## <a name="save-to-a-file"></a>Zapisz w pliku

-Dodaje do poprzedniego kodu sprawia, że zmiany do modelu i zapisuje go do pliku.
+Następujące dodanie do poprzedniego kodu wprowadza zmiany do modelu, a następnie zapisuje je w pliku.

 ```csharp
 using (Transaction t =